amar-ti2021/gsap-playground/README.md

 Here are the practical projects built by combining the concepts learned above.

 - **`07-mini-project-marquee.html`**: An infinite-scrolling marquee of cards, built by cloning elements and creating a seamless GSAP loop.
+- **`08-mini-project-floating-card.html`**: Creates a natural 'floating' effect by combining several out-of-sync, looping animations.
+Includes a bonus for interactive mouse-based tilting.

 ---